Estimating a probability mass function with unknown labels: Introduction

 Assume we have a random sample that is drawn from an infinite population of species.
 The goal of this paper is to, based on the random sample, estimate the unknown relative frequencies of all the species in the population.

-Probably the most well known estimator in the context of species sampling is what we call the \emph{naive estimator}, which is simply the vector of relative frequencies of the species observed in the sample.
-The problem of this estimator is that it assigns zero probability to any new species which have not yet been observed when taking the sample.
-However, when the relative frequencies are very small it is intuitively clear that it is very likely that when sampling a new element this will be a new, so far unobserved species.
-Such a situation arises for example in forensic DNA analysis when the DNA sequence of the suspect is not present in the database.
+Probably the most well known estimator in the context of species sampling is the \emph{naive estimator}, which is the vector of relative frequencies of the species observed in the sample.
+The problem of this estimator is that it assigns zero probability to any new species which have not yet been observed in the sample.
+However, when the relative frequencies are very small it is very likely that when sampling a new element this will be a new, so far unobserved species.
+Such a situation arises for example in forensic DNA analysis when the Y-STR profile of the suspect is not present in the database.
 This makes it necessary to go beyond the naive estimator and consider estimators for the unknown relative frequencies of all the species in the population.

-The first to have studied problems in this setting is apparently Fisher et al.\ \cite{fisher:corbet:williams:1943}, who assumed that the members of each separate species are caught or trapped according to separate Poisson processes with different intensities and allowing for the processes to be dependent.
+The first to have studied problems in this setting is apparently Fisher et al.\ \cite{fisher:corbet:williams:1943}, who assumed that the members of each separate species are caught according to separate Poisson processes with different intensities and allowing for the processes to be dependent.